IvisionLab/dental-image/README.md

 ## Request Dataset
 Please send an e-mail to lrebouca@ufba.br to receive, a download link of the UFBA_UESC_DENTAL_IMAGES dataset.
 Your e-mail must be sent from a valid institutional account, and include the following text:

-Subject: Request to download UFBA_PANORAMIC_DENTAL_IMAGES dataset.
+Subject: Request to download UFBA_UESC_DENTAL_IMAGES dataset.

 * Name: [your first and last name]
 * Affiliation: [university where you work]